aeyobd/dwarfs/thesis/introduction.md

 - @klimentowski+2009

 # Thesis Outline

+In this thesis, our goal is to review the evidence for an extended density profile in Ursa Minor and Sculptor, to assess the impact of tidal effects on each galaxy, and to discuss possible interpretations for the structure of these galaxies.

 In chapter 2, we describe how we compute observational density profiles from @jensen+202.
 In chapter 3, we review our simulation methods.
 Next, we present our results for the tidal stripping of Sculptor and Ursa Minor in Chapter 4.
 We discuss our results, limitations, and implications in Chapter 5.
 Finally, in Chapter 6, we summarize this work and discuss future directions for similar work and the field of dwarf galaxies.